EmranAhmed/ultimate-page-builder/README.txt

 = 1.0.0-beta.19 =

-- Click to open UPB Tab and UPB Accordion settings panel.
+- Click to open UPB Tab and UPB Accordion Settings Panel from Preview Panel.

 = 1.0.0-beta.18 =